Ankle Instability and Falls: Why Your Old Sprain Is Still a Risk

 Retrain Your Balance

 Strengthening the muscles helps.
-But proprioception itself is a trainable skill.
+But balance itself is a trainable skill.
 Your brain can learn to compensate for a weaker signal by building new pathways and faster responses through repetition.
 Balance training does exactly that.

 The most effective starting point is also the simplest.
 Stand on one foot, the unstable side, for 30 seconds.
 Do it with shoes.
 Then try it barefoot.
 Then on a folded towel or piece of foam.
 The less stable the surface, the more demand you're placing on the sensory system to respond.
 Over time, that response gets faster and more reliable.